 It’s a mix of all influences.

-Genes, life experience and how our parents raised us all contribute to determine our attachment style.
+Genes, life experiences, and how our parents raised us all contribute to determining our attachment style.

 There is a certain “stickiness” for attachment styles in adults: around 70-75% of adults remain the same attachment style during their life.

 And yet, life and romantic experiences can change that even in adulthood.